xrnm/rails-elastic-beanstalk/README.md

 1. Select a region
 2. Create an application
 3. Select Ruby 2.3 (Puma)
-4. Yes/No to Code Commit
+4. Choose to use code commit or not
-5. Setup ssh if you would like
+5. Setup SSH if you would like

 This will create a file `.elasticbeanstalk/config.yml`

-#### 3. Update `.ebextensions/01_files.config`
-This configuration file executes during deployment and pulls important files from S3 so sensitive data does not have to be stored in the repository.
-The 5 files that are stored in S3 for this starter application are:

-1. SSL Key
-2. SSL Certificate
-3. application.yml - May contain API keypairs or other sensitive data.
-4. database.yml - Will contain access credentials to RDS
-5. secrets.yml - Contains a secret used by Rails for Cookie verification

-You will need to configure your bucket name, region, and the role your elasticbeanstalk ec2 instances use.
-This role is `aws-elasticbeanstalk-ec2-role` by default.

-#### 4. AWS Configurations
+#### 3. AWS Configurations
 In order to deploy you will need to setup a few things in AWS

-1. Create an RDS instance and a database.yml file with the connection information.
+1. Create or select an RDS instance to use
-2. Create an S3 bucket and upload the 5 files referenced above.
-Be sure the bucket name and file names match the changes you made to `.ebextensions/01_files.config`
+2. Create an S3 bucket to hold your configuration files.
+3. Create an IAM role for your environment.
+This is an EC2 role which should have the `AWSElasticBeanstalkWebTier`, `AWSElasticBeanstalkMulticontainerDocker`, and `AWSElasticBeanstalkWorkerTier` policies
+4. Add a policy to your new IAM role to read the bucket you just created.
-3. Permit EC2 instances to read the new bucket.
-In order to do this configure the IAM role associated with your elastic beanstalk EC2 instances (`aws-elasticbeanstalk-ec2-role` by default) with the following security policy.
-Be sure to replace `<bucket>` with your S3 bucket's name
+You can use the AWS UI or the below JSON policy.
+If using the policy JSON Be sure to replace `<bucket>` with your S3 bucket's name
+5. Ensure your RDS instance is accessible
+6. (Optional) Add a DNS rule to give your site a nice domain name

+Policy JSON:
 ```
 {
     "Version": "2012-10-17",